ahmadabbani/Netflix-Clone-React-Firebase/README.md

 User Authentication: Full signup and sign-in functionality with Firebase Authentication.

+React Form Validation: React form validation is integrated to ensure data integrity and enrich the user experience.

 Netflix Plan Selection: Users can choose their preferred Netflix plan during signup.

 Account Management: Users can view and edit their account information, including profile details.